Nexus Polaris

 Nexus Polaris is the second studio album by the Norwegian metal band Covenant, and was released in 1998 through Nuclear Blast.

-This is the final album that the band would release under their Covenant name, as the proceeding year the group would change their name (and musical style) to The Kovenant, where they would begin performing electronic/industrial metal as opposed to symphonic black metal.
+This is the final album that the band would release under their Covenant name, as the following year the group would change their name to The Kovenant, where they would begin performing electronic/industrial metal as opposed to symphonic black metal.